konflux-ci/architecture/ADR/remote-secrets.md

 * As a StoneSoup's component, I would expect to have the ability to securely upload Secret associate it with the component, and propagate it to the target Environment.
-* As an admin user, I would expect StoneSoup to provide a place where I can securely upload sensitive information for later use in components on different Environments.
+* As an admin user, I would expect StoneSoup to provide a place where I can securely upload/update sensitive information for later use in components on different Environments.

 ## Decision